smeade/sandbox-012-data-tables/README.md

 Demo Heroku app is [here](http://sandbox-012-data-tables.herokuapp.com/).

-See the excellent Rails Cast [here](http://railscasts.com/episodes/340-datatables).
+See the excellent RailsCast [here](http://railscasts.com/episodes/340-datatables).

 ## Notes

-* Use jquery-datatables-rails gem.
+* Use [jquery-datatables-rails](https://github.com/rweng/jquery-datatables-rails) gem.
 This takes care of smoothly getting the css, js, and images into the pipeline.

 * Create a dedicated datatables/products_datatable.rb class to handle the serving of json in a datatable friendly way.